Are Trump Tariffs Legal? Three Things to Know About the Supreme Court Case

 That echoes language from the Trump administration's brief: “With tariffs, we are a rich nation; without tariffs, we are a poor nation.”

-In any case, a ruling from the Supreme Court would ideally not only decide the legality of these tariffs but also clarify the constitutional limits on presidential emergency powers.
+In any case, a ruling from the Supreme Court will ideally not only decide the legality of these tariffs but also clarify the constitutional limits on presidential emergency powers.

 Bottom line: What tariffs mean for your 2025 budget

-- All told, they still cover about two-thirds of U.S. imports, leaving businesses and markets in limbo, as they face ongoing uncertainty over trade policy.
+- All told, they still cover about two-thirds of U.S. imports, leaving businesses and markets in limbo, as they face ongoing uncertainty about trade policy.

-While the court fight over these tariffs plays out, the real cost is being reflected on store shelves.
+While the court fight about these tariffs plays out, the real cost is being reflected on store shelves.

 The Budget Lab at Yale estimates that the tariffs already add about $2,400 a year to the average household’s expenses.
 That’s roughly a 1.8% price increase on everyday goods.